Bilawal-Dev/HTML-CSS-JS/To Do List App/readme.md

 # ✅ Todo List App

 Todo List App is a learning project built with React and Tailwind CSS.
 It utilizes localStorage for data storage, allowing users to manage tasks with features such as adding, removing, and updating tasks.
+GSAP is used for smooth animations to enhance the user experience.

 ## 🌐 Live Preview